Paul Bradbury/Getty Images

-"To bolster your evidence trail for the police, file a complaint at FTC.gov, print your 'Identity Theft Affidavit' and use it to file your police report," says Winston.
-This paper trail will be instrumental in helping you clear your child's credit of unauthorized charges.
+"To bolster your evidence trail for the police, file a complaint at FTC.gov, print your 'Identity Theft Affidavit' and use it to file your police report," says Winston, the privacy law attorney.
+The paper trail will be instrumental in helping you clear your child's credit of unauthorized charges.

-It's important to press the three credit-reporting agencies to launch an investigation, says Weisman.
+It's important to press the 3 credit-reporting agencies to launch an investigation, says Weisman, of Scamicide.
 The agencies won't remove the data "unless they've independently confirmed that indeed it was identity theft."

-Weisman recommends putting a freeze on your child's credit report, which prevents access to your child's credit.
+He recommends putting a freeze on your child's credit report, which prevents access to your child's credit.
 It costs a few dollars to freeze or remove it, but Weisman says it is the most effective way to keep an impostor out.